DataIntellectTech/TorQ/docs/Processes.md

 TorQ Data Quality System Architecture
 -------

 Whilst the Monitor process checks the health of other processes in the system, it does not check the quality of the data captured.
-An RDB process could be running, but capturing and populating its tables with null values, an error that would not be caught by the Monitor process.
-This is the purpose of the Data Quality System, and is achieved by periodically running a set of user-specified checks on select processes.
+An RDB process could be running, but capturing and populating its tables with null values, or not running at all.
+These errors would not be caught by the Monitor process, so the Data Quality System has been developed with the purpose of capturing such errors.
+The system periodically runs a set of user-specified checks on selected processes to ensure data quality.

 For example, you can place checks on a table to periodically check that the percentage of nulls it contains in a certain column is below a given threshold, or check that the values of a column stay within a specified range that changes throughout the day.

 The system behaves based on Data Quality Config files.
 The metrics from the config files and the results of the checks performed on databases in the data capturing system are saved to Data Quality Databases.
 The results can then be used for monitoring tools to alert users.

-The Data Quality System consists of four processes: the Data Quality Checker (DQC) and the Data Quality Engine(DQE), as well as a Database process for each (DQCDB and DQEDB).
-These are explained in detail below.
+The Data Quality System consists of four processes: the Data Quality Checker(DQC) and the Data Quality Engine(DQE), as well as a Database process for each (DQCDB and DQEDB).
+These processes are explained in detail below.

 Data Quality Checker (DQC)
 -------

-The Data Quality process runs checks on other TorQ processes to check the quality of data in the system.
-The Checker runs periodic checks on specific processes.
+The Data Quality Checker process runs checks on other TorQ processes to check the quality of data in the system.
 The specific parameters of the checks that are being run can be configured in `config/dqcconfig.csv`.
-Configuration from `dqcconfig.csv` are loaded to `configtable` in `dqe` namespace, and the checks are then run based on the parameters.
-The results of the checks are then saved to the results table in `dqe` namespace.
-The results table that contains all check results would periodically be saved to Data Quality Checker Database (DQCDB) intraday.
-The configuration of the checks will also be periodically saved to the Data Quality Checker Database throughout the day.
+Configuration from `dqcconfig.csv` is then  loaded to `configtable` in the `dqe` namespace, and the checks are then run based on the parameters.
+The results of the checks are saved to the results table in the `dqe` namespace.
+The results table that contains all check results will periodically be saved to the DQCDB intraday.
+The configuration of the checks will also be periodically saved to the DQCDB throughout the day.

 Example of `configtable` is shown below: